 Rogue One: A Star Wars Story (2016) – Should I Watch It?

-A brunette rebel with daddy issues teams up with a space Mexican to steal the plans of the galaxy’s most powerful weapon: a giant sphere with a huge satellite dish.
+A brunette rebel with daddy issues teams up with a space Mexican to steal the plans of the galaxy’s most powerful weapon: a giant ball with a shiny satellite dish.

 Star Wars is quite a phenomenon.
 The impact that the original three films had upon society is mindboggling.
 They get revered to the point that if you do not like these movies, you could be considered a minority.
 Some fans have even gone so far as to embraced the teachings of a fictional group of monks so much, it has become an actual religion.